ShchMax-sudo/Crossy_Roads/README.md

 Then you will find a series of zip in the build/distributions folder.
 These zip will contain your game, all the libraries to run it and an
 OS specific JRE.
 (The same files will also be available unzipped in a folder, which may be useful if distributing via steampipe or similar).

-## Next Steps
-You may wish to commit your project to a git repository to keep track of your changes (so you can roll back if anything goes wrong)

-## Adding more libraries
-During the JMonkey Initializer you chose from a small subset of the available java libraries.
-You can add more by editing the dependencies section in the build.gradle file

-## txt vs md

-This readme is provided as a .txt as that is a common format openable on any machine.
-However, it would more normally be a .md, this will allow it to be nicely formatted by most git repositories (assuming you commit it to git).
-Just change the extension from .txt to .md, the syntax is already correct for an md file